MattiHyyppa/floor-plan-creator/README.md

 - `cd` to the project directory.

+### With Docker

+Docker and Docker Compose can be utilized for quickly setting up a development environment for the application.

+- Build the application by running the command:
+    ```
+    docker compose -f docker-compose.dev.yaml build
+    ```

+- Run the application with the command:
+    ```
+    docker compose -f docker-compose.dev.yaml up
+    ```
+    The application will be available on http://localhost:5173.

+### Without Docker

+Alternatively, you can install the dependencies and run the application without Docker by following the steps below.

 - Install [Node.js](https://nodejs.org/en/download).
 This project was developed with the Node.js version `18.13.0`.

 - Install dependencies by running the command: